LaurelWalkerDavis/PocketMonk/README.md

 # PocketMonk Mobile App
 PocketMonk is a mobile app dedicated to providing users with exercises from the Ignatian spiritual tradition.
 Each exercise provides an exercise description and directions for their practice.
-In addition, the website allows users to enter their reflections after each exercise to track their prayer and meditation practices.
+In addition, the mobile app allows users to enter their reflections after each exercise to track their prayer and meditation practices.

 ## Technology Used
 This App was made in Xcode with SwiftUI.
 It utilizes Google Firebase (Firebase Auth and Firestore).